 Go to Top

 “Along with the Safe Communities Coalition of Stanislaus County and the City of Modesto, Stanislaus County’s Maternal, Child, and Adolescent Health Department participated in applying for two Safe Routes to School Infrastructure Grants.
-Their efforts paid off and now, $785,910 funding will allow for new and improved curbs, gutters and sidewalks along with flashing beacons, a lighted crosswalk, and better rainwater drainage.
-More project and contact information is available on the Stanislaus County Website."
+Their efforts paid off and now, $785,910 funding will allow for new and improved curbs, gutters and sidewalks along with flashing beacons, a lighted crosswalk, and better rainwater drainage."
+For more examples of California Safe Routes to School success stories, visit this page.

 Go to Top